hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-remote-dns-host hostname.tld

-The function for suspending remote dns server.
+This function for suspending remote dns server.

 *******************************************************************